-

 What are the typical methods and constructs of how risk is allocated between a buyer and seller?

 W&I insurance has become increasingly popular in the Irish M&A marketplace in recent years.
-Typically, a buyer will want the warranties to be as far-reaching and broad as possible whilst a seller will seek to limit the scope of the warranty to reduce the financial impact arising from a warranty claim.
+Typically, a buyer will want the warranties to be as far-reaching and broad as possible whilst a seller will seek to limit the scope of the warranties to reduce the financial impact arising from a warranty claim.
 Depending on the level of cover acquired, the policy can be used to reduce the seller’s liability to as low as EUR1 for certain assets – in particular property assets, although we are seeing more and more this EUR1 cap applying in other industries.
 However, the seller typically retains risk for the title and capacity warranties, and full liability will apply if the seller has been found to have acted fraudulently or engaged in willful misconduct or willful deceit.

 Financial caps on seller liability for breach of warranty claims of between 25% and 50% of the overall purchase price is common on mid-market and higher value transactions, whereas historically market practice in Ireland would have been for 100% of the overall purchase price to be “on risk” for breaches of warranty.
 In Ireland, a separate tax deed is typically used to allocate tax risk between a buyer and seller.